-Dear Collaboration Corner,
+Dear Collaboration Corner:

-My company just went through a major re-org. and round of layoffs.
+Dear Collaboration corner, my company just went through a major re-org. and round of layoffs.
 Surprisingly, instead of losing team members, I actually had someone from a different group added to my project.
 And that was the start of my problems.

 “Brian” is one of the most talented creative directors that I’ve ever worked with but he has one problem: he is a bully.
-He is obnoxious, inconsiderate and imposes his views on everyone.
+He is obnoxious, and inconsiderate and imposes his views on everyone.
 In one meeting, he actually made a colleague cry!
 (Funnily enough, he works well with remote workers and has no problems with online collaboration).
 I don’t know the circumstances of his transfer but I do know that his presence on the team has made everyone walk on eggshells.
 Ironically, our HR director has just been let go so during this transition period, there is little I can do with respect to escalating.
 With so many people losing their jobs, the last thing I want to do is go to my VP with a petty complaint.